-- (c) is a reporting entity and prepares general purpose financial statements; or - (d) prepares financial statements that are, or are held out to be, general purpose financial statements; or. - (f) is a for-profit private sector entity that has public accountability and is required by legislation to comply with Australian Accounting Standards.

-- 18 AASB 1053 Application of Tiers of Australian Accounting Standards applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) general purpose financial statements of each not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (d) financial statements of GGSs prepared in accordance with AASB 1049; and - (e) for-profit private sector entities that have public accountability and are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (f) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021.

-- 20 AASB 1056 Superannuation Entities applies to: - (a) general purpose financial statements of each not-for-profit superannuation entity that is a reporting entity; - (b) each superannuation entity that elects to prepare financial statements of a superannuation entity that are held out to be general purpose financial statements; and - (c) for-profit private sector superannuation entities that have public accountability and are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (d) other for-profit private sector superannuation entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021.
+- (c) is a reporting entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (d) is an other reporting entity and prepares general purpose financial statements; or - (e) prepares financial statements that are, or are held out to be, general purpose financial statements. - AASB 1039 Concise Financial Reports applies to a concise financial report prepared by an entity in accordance with paragraph 314(2)(a) in Part 2M.3 of the Corporations Act. - 14 AASB 1049 applies to each government's whole of government general purpose financial statements and GGS financial statements. - 15 AASB 1050 Administered Items applies to general purpose financial statements of government departments. - AASB 1051 Land Under Roads applies to general purpose financial statements of local governments, government departments and whole of governments, and financial statements of GGSs. - 17 AASB 1052 Disaggregated Disclosures applies to general purpose financial statements of local governments and government departments. - 18 AASB 1053 Application of Tiers of Australian Accounting Standards applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) general purpose financial statements of each not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (d) financial statements of GGSs prepared in accordance with AASB 1049; - (e) for-profit private sector entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (f) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after 1 July 2021. - 18A AASB 1054 Australian Additional Disclosures applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) general purpose financial statements of each not-for-profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (d) for-profit private sector entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (e) other for-profit private sector entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards.